muxinc/mux-csharp/docs/AssetsApi.md

 Delete a playback ID

 Deletes a playback ID, rendering it nonfunctional for viewing an asset's video content.
+Please note that deleting the playback ID removes access to the underlying asset; a viewer who started playback before the playback ID was deleted may be able to watch the entire video for a limited duration.

 ### Example
 ```csharp